Regulating Oligopolistic Competition: Model

-Given a market structure $\mathcal{M}$, the timing of events is as follows: (1) types $\{\theta_i\}_{i=1}^N$ are drawn independently from $\{G_i\}_{i=1}^N$, and each firm privately observes its own type; (2) firms simultaneously choose $s_i$ from $S_i$; and (3) each firm $i$ receives ex-post payoff
+Given $\mathcal{M}$, the timing of events is as follows: (1) types $\{\theta_i\}_{i=1}^N$ are drawn independently from $\{G_i\}_{i=1}^N$, and each firm privately observes its own type; (2) firms simultaneously choose $s_i$ from $S_i$; and (3) each firm $i$ receives ex-post payoff